Bernadette Smith

 Bernadette Smith OM MLAMB is a Canadian First Nations politician who was elected to the Legislative Assembly of Manitoba in a by-election on June 13, 2017.
 She represents the electoral district of Point Douglas as a member of the Manitoba New Democratic Party.
+In November 2023, Smith was named to the BBC's 100 Women list.

 Personal life and education

 Smith was born and raised in Winnipeg.
 She left school in Grade 11, completing her high school education at age 22.
 She subsequently obtained a Child and Youth Care Certificate from Red River Community College.

 Smith is Anishinaabe and Métis.
 Her sister, Claudette Priscilla June Osborne-Tyo, has been missing from Winnipeg since 2008.
 She has three children: Aron, Matthew and Makena.

 She was awarded the Order of Manitoba in 2016.

 Career

 She was a teacher at Maples Collegiate and the Assistant Director of WayFinders Program at the Seven Oaks School Division.
 She is the co-founder of the Manitoba Coalition of Families of Missing and Murdered Women in Manitoba (CFMMWM) and the Drag the Red Initiative.